 Website design is one of the key elements that determine a website's success.
 Good web design is not only about a pretty first impression but also about meeting a website's objectives.
 In other words, the prettiest solution is not the most important feature.
 Good web design is about user experience and structure that leads visitors to conversion.

 Why Does Good Web Design Matter?

 How many times have you visited websites that immediately turn you away upon first sight?
-Maybe the colour palette is wrong, maybe the page is too colourful, monotonous, confusing or unattractive for some other reason.
+Maybe the color palette is wrong, maybe the page is too colorful, monotonous, confusing, or unattractive for some other reason.
 Whatever it is that bothers you, you cannot trust that company 100%.
 You have your doubts.
 Maybe some more googling will help…?

 Sound familiar?
 If so, you know from your own experience that web design is important.
 First impressions can be made only once and that time is crucial.
-British researchers have proven that 94% of first impressions are design related.
-Users judge your site by structure, navigation, colours, pop-ups, site speed, font size, text length, images and search opportunity.
+British researchers have proven that 94% of first impressions are design-related.
+Users judge your site by structure, navigation, colors, pop-ups, site speed, font size, text length, images, and search opportunities.
 Bad website design creates an urgent need to leave from the site and causes doubts about a company’s reliability.
 Even worse, visual appeal can be assessed within 50 ms, which means your website has less than an eye blink to make a good first impression.
-If you’re still not convinced, here’s more statistics:
+If you’re still not convinced, here are more statistics:

 Over 70% of web users will make a judgment on the credibility of a company or business based on its website design (Fogg, BJ, Standford Guidelines for Web Credibility).

 Over 65% of online shoppers agree that they will not trust a website that has an unprofessional appearance (eMarketer).

 - positive first impression